 You shouldn’t take the minipill if you’re pregnant or think you may be pregnant.
 The minipill may be harmful to people who have:

 - Breast cancer or a history of breast cancer.

 - Liver tumors.

 - Liver disease or cirrhosis of the liver.

 What are other uses for minipills?

-Women can take minipills to manage heavy periods.
+Some people take minipills to manage abnormally heavy menstrual periods.

-When should I call my doctor while taking minipills?
+When should I call my healthcare provider if I take minipills?

-- You have bleeding that lasts a long time
+- You have bleeding that lasts longer than seven days.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy